aneesarom/Real-Time-Detection-of-Helmet-Violations-and-Capturing-Bike-Numbers-from-Number-Plates/README.md

 - Determine whether the rider is wearing a helmet.
 - Trigger alerts or notifications when a violation is detected.

-## Number Plate Recognition
+## Capturing Bike Numbers

 The number plate recognition module uses Optical Character Recognition (OCR) techniques to:

-- Detect license plates on vehicles.
+- Detect number plates on vehicles.
-- Extract the image of the license plate.
-- Extract and Display the recognized license plate information in real-time.
+- Recognize the characters and display the number plate information in real-time.

-## Project Status

-This project is currently under active development and code may not be available until work has been done.

 ## Demo of Current Status

-- It detects the number real time but it needs a higher resolution video.
+- A demo video has been saved in the Output Folder.

 ![Alt Text](bike.gif)

-- It detects the number real time and it captures the images of number plate.
+- It detects the number real-time and captures the information from the number plate.

 ![Alt Text](bike2.gif)